-If none of the preceding steps work, the stain must be treated using a special stain-removing agent.
+If none of the preceding steps gets the blood out of the carpet, the blood stain must be treated using a special stain-removing agent.
 In general, the use and dosage instructions must be followed closely, and treatment should not take place on moist areas.
-Instead, the area should be left to dry before the special agent is applied to the stain.
+Instead, the area should be left to dry before the special agent is applied to the blood stain(s).

 If the treatment leaves a mark, this may indicate that the carpet is generally soiled and needs to be cleaned.
 If the stain re-appears after treatment, this is usually because there is still some stain-removing agent or stain residue left in the carpet.
 In this case, the area should be treated again according to the guidelines described in first aid step 3.

 The first time a new cleaning agent or stain remover is used on the carpet, you should check whether the agent may damage the carpet.
 Damage occurs from colour bleed, discolouration, bleaching or dissolution.
 To avoid this, test both cleaning agent and stain remover on an area the size of a postage stamp.
 This might be in a corner, under a radiator or in a similar area.

 Did you spill foundation or make-up on your carpet?
 Check out this guide on how to remove foundation from carpets.